top of page

 For example, the income earned from April 1, 2022, to March 31, 2023, is the income earned in the current Financial Year (FY) 2022–2023.
 Income earned in the Financial Year (FY) 2022–2023 is the term used to describe any money that you make between April 1, 2022, and March 31, 2023.

-The assessment year is the period of time (April 1 through March 31) during which you owe taxes on the money you make within a certain fiscal year.
+The assessment year is the period (April 1 through March 31) during which you owe taxes on the money you make within a certain fiscal year.
 Your income tax return must be filed during the relevant assessment year.
 The year immediately following the Financial Year is known as the Assessment Year.

 For example, in case you're seeking a distinctive approach to self-expression.
 Income earned during the current Financial Year 2022–23 (that is, from April 1, 2022, to March 31, 2023) will be subject to taxation in Assessment Year 2023–24 (that is, from April 1, 2023, to March 31, 2024).
 Income received in Financial Year 2022–23 (i.e., from April 1, 2022, to March 31, 2023) will be taxable in Assessment Year 2023–24 (i.e., from 1st April 2023 to 31st March 2024).